All You Need to Know about Otsukaresama

 It is an online text alternative for Otsukaresama/ Otsu greeting, it is chosen to be represented by this kanji as it can be pronounced the same as the start of -Otsu-karesama.
 It is normally used when someone dies in a game, just saying Otsukaresama to a friend after they did some work or homework or after something went so bad it is considered as if it finished already.
 This can also be a filler word to start any conversation online just sending an 乙― Otsuu is a way of starting a convo by yourself without an actual reason or before going to the main part of a conversation.

-Additional Alternatives of Otsukaresama in Japanese
+Other alternatives for Otsukaresama in Japanese

 おつ↴ Ots